SharedSignals June 2024

 • OPTIONAL.
 Provides a short description of why the Transmitter has updated the status.

-As with any SSF Event, this event has a top-level sub_id claim:
+As with any SSF event, this event has a top-level sub_id claim:

 sub_id